You are Here > Planting Tips > Planting Tips for Container and Balled and Burlap Plants

 Place the tree in the hole to measure the depth, making sure the root ball is two to three inches above ground level, and remove any plastic containers, twine, or burlap off the top of the root ball, and bend the metal basket below the soil level.
 You only need to amend the soil if you have poorly draining soil or have low nutrient-availability in your soil.
 You can mix 20% peat moss to help your tree retain water.
 Begin to backfill the hole, and once you have your hole half-filled with soil, fill the rest of your hole with water to remove air pockets.
 Finish backfilling your hole until the soil is level with the top of the root ball, and construct a water basin with the leftover soil around the tree to capture any rain or water.

 Once planted, water the new plant in thoroughly, and place mulch or pine straw two to three inches thick around the base of the plant.
-You will need to water your new plant adequately over the next couple of months until established.
+You will need to water your new plant adequately over the next couple of months until established, and maybe longer depending on your rainfall.
 An easy way to do this is use a five-gallon bucket and drill holes in the bottom, making a cost-effective drip system.
 The amount of water is two gallons per cubic foot of root ball, three times a week.
 If you purchased a five-gallon plant it needs to be watered with one gallon of water three times a week.
+If you plant is wilting this is a sign of lack of watering.

 If planting your tree in the fall through winter, wrap the trunk with Kraft paper or lightly colored paper from the ground level to the first branch to prevent sunscald; or you can paint the trunk with white tree paint.
 If you are planting a large tree or container plant, you will need to stake the plant: drive a stake into the ground on the prevailing wind side and tie loosely around the trunk and bottom branches with rubber hose or fabric strap.
 Remove your staking after six months to prevent girdling.
-Fight the urge to fertilize as over-fertilizing will weaken the tree in summer and drought; you can use a very light, slow-release fertilizer like a granular 10-10-10 at a very low rate, but do not fertilize again for the rest of the first season.
+Planting with our Soil Moist Transplant Mix will help the plant retain water and increase its survival rate.
+Do not fertilize the plants or put fertilizer in the hole when planting.
+Only fertilize with our Nutra-Pro First Year Fertilizer packs.